Tag: politics

 What Is the Real Cost of Outsourcing?
 My Letter to the House of Lords Public Services Committee

-By Fardous Bahbouh, PhD researcher specialising in equality and political economy Dear Baroness Morris, I am truly grateful to you and the members of the Public Services Committee for your recent report on interpreting services in the courts.
-Your inquiry came at a critical time for justice—for interpreters and court users alike.
-The report’s conclusion—that…
+By Fardous Bahbouh, Researcher & Consultant on Labour Rights, Public Policy, and the Political Economy of the Translation Industry Dear Baroness Morris, I am truly grateful to you and the members of the Public Services Committee for your recent report on interpreting services in the courts.
+Your inquiry came at a critical time for justice—for…

 -